ayushranjan17/Housing-Price-Prediction-Project/README.md

 # Housing Price Prediction Project
 ## Introduction
 A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them at a higher price.
 For the same purpose, the company has collected a data set from the sale of houses in Australia.
-The data is provided in the CSV file below.
+The data is provided in the CSV file above.
 The company is looking at prospective properties to buy houses to enter the market.
 We are required to build a model using Machine Learning in order to predict the actual value of the prospective properties and decide whether to invest in them or not.

 We are required to model the price of houses with the available independent variables.

 Predicted files are MODEL1.csv and MODEL2.csv and codes are in MODEL_codes.ipynb